 The third semester occurs in Angers (France), from October to January.
 Two weeks before the start of this semester, all non-French speaking students can attend French language lessons.
 During the third semester, the students will apply their first-year knowledge and skills to:

 - Wine Terroir & Management

 - Wine Marketing & Branding

 - Applied Research Project

 Applied field and case studies are essential components of the third semester curriculum, where students will deal with real-life situations from public or private wine companies and organizations.
 These studies allow students to gain experience in an actual working environment, and gain more insight in the wine industry.

 Students will use the third semester to finalize their master thesis projects.
 Students have to find their own study internships, yet offers from partner universities are regularly sent to students.

 The fourth and final semester is devoted to the professional thesis project (30 ECTS credits).
 This 6-month study internship can take place in a private company, research laboratory or public institution, in any country of choice.
 The thesis project provides students with an in-depth and hands-on professional experience in the field of viticulture, oenology or wine marketing.
 Throughout the project, each student is supervised by two advisors, a tutor from the hosting company or structure, and a supervisor from the academic committee.
 After handing in a written thesis of the research work, the professional project is finalized through an oral dissertation.

-The completion of the International Vintage Mater’s programme leads to a National French Master Degree of Science (MSc, French DNM), as well as to double degrees depending on student mobility pathways.
+The completion of the International Vintage Mater’s programme leads to a National French Master Degree of Science (MSc, French DNM).
 For more information, see here.